Top questions everyone asks about Orthodontics

 The first step is to have an initial consultation with our Church Road dentist where our friendly team will talk you through the process.
 Then a series of computerised images, dental impressions, dental X-rays, and photographs of your current smile are taken.
 This information is then forwarded to the Invisalign laboratory.

 Once the images have been viewed, and the treatment plan is signed off, the central laboratory will use this information to craft your aligners.
-There may be as few as ten or as many as thirty, with each one representing a specific stage that your teeth will need to be at, in order to move on to the next aligner.
+There may be as few as seven, with each one representing a specific stage that your teeth will need to be at, in order to move on to the next aligner.
 Once the manufacturing process is complete the aligners are delivered directly to your dentist in one complete shipment.
-The whole process from initial consultation through to receiving your aligners usually takes somewhere between 4-6 weeks.
+The whole process from initial consultation through to receiving your aligners usually takes somewhere between 2-3 weeks.

 The aligners need to be worn for a minimum of 22 hours per day for the best results and are designed to be removed while eating and brushing/flossing.
 Each aligner is numbered in sequence and needs to be changed every 2 weeks.
 This is simply done by replacing the existing aligner with the next aligner in the sequence, and can be carried out quickly and easily by the patient at home.
 Usually every 4-6 weeks you'll need to come back to our dentist in Cheadle Hulme so that we can see can monitor how your treatment is progressing.
 Once you've reached the last of your aligners and your dentist is happy with the results, it can be removed and the treatment is complete.